Bradfield Church: Windows

 The interior contains 17 stained glass windows of varying sizes.
 Much of the glass is from the late 19th century although the Medieval Window includes fragments of glass from the 15th century.
 During the Second World War it was stored in a local clay mine to protect it from bomb damage.
 The windows include designs by Sir John Ninian Comper, Clayton and Bell and Hardman & Co.
 The east window, which is the largest, was donated by the Wilson family in 1870, and depicts the nativity, baptism, crucifixion, resurrection and ascension of Christ.
 A window on the west wall was donated by the Dixon family in 1930.
 The family had been the owners of the Spring Grove paper mill in Oughtibridge since 1871.
 The main west window is situated in the ringing chamber of the tower.
 It was a gift of James Wilson Rimington-Wilson (1822-77) of Broomhead Hall and depicts Saint Nicholas and Saint Cuthbert.
 It is one of ten windows in the church attributed to William Francis Dixon (1848-1928) of the Clayton & Bell company.

 Interior

 The pulpit features carved panels portraying Christ with the four Gospel writers.
 Oak panels brought from Normandy in 1886 decorate the sanctuary and the altar.
 The interior has a Camber beam roof with the wall posts having carved feet and various embossing.
 The original Norman baptismal font is still in place; it is made of magnesian limestone with no decoration at all and is believed to have been built and presented by the Cistercian monks of Roche Abbey in the 12th century.
-A sunken vestry was discovered and refurbished during the 19th century, which is thought to have been used by visiting clergy as sleeping quarters.
+A sunken vestry was discovered and refurbished during the 19th century: this is thought to have been used by visiting clergy as sleeping quarters during inclement weather.